craigcondit/uc-linux-bootstrap/README.md

 software as well as the ability to build and deploy simple .deb packages.

 Glibc was chosen due to its widespread support.
-Busybox was chosen to give a functional userland with minimal overhead (stage0 is < 5 MB).
+Busybox was chosen to give a functional userland with minimal overhead.
 OpenSSL is present to allow busybox's wget implementation to download from https sites.
 UC Docker supports simple package management using dpkg from busybox.

 ### Build Process ###

 The UC Linux build process is split into several stages:

-##### stage0 #####
+#### stage0 ####

 To build stage0, execute the following: